uab-cgds-worthey/quac/README.md

 ## Who am I?

 QuaC is a pipeline developed using snakemake, which runs a set of selected QC tools on NGS samples.
-Here are the tool I can quack:
+Here are the tools it can currently quack on:

 | Tool                                                              | Use                                                        |
 | ----------------------------------------------------------------- | ---------------------------------------------------------- |